-In April, domestic prices remained relatively stable.
-In May, international prices decreased due to sluggish demand, higher availability of raw materials, and a downtrend in the futures market.
-In June, domestic prices fell slightly on account of a decline in crude oil prices and lower consumer demand.
 In July, domestic prices fell slightly due to a reduction in crude oil prices and lower demand on account of the off-season.
 In August, prices fell sharply in tandem with crude oil prices.
 In September, the domestic price fell due to low feedstock ethylene costs.
 International prices remained unaffected.
 In October, domestic prices increased despite a price dip in ethylene due to a spike in oil prices.
 International prices remained stable.
 In November, domestic and international prices fell due to persistent dull demand, surplus inventories and lower import offers from overseas suppliers.
 In December, domestic prices fell in tandem with crude oil prices.
+International prices increased due to stronger demand from China after relaxation of COVID norms.
+In January, prices increased slightly in tandem with crude oil prices.
+In February, prices increased on the back of an improvement in demand from the agricultural sector and expectations of a rebound in Chinese demand in the post-holiday period.